AndianaoCodeStudio/demo-repo/README.md

 # Demo

-this is just a trial repo for learning how to use Git and GitHub
+This is just a trial repo for learning how to use Git and GitHub